-Andrew Ameral Email: email@example.com Website: http://www.goldengateatelier.com Oakland, CA United States The Golden Gate Atelier offers a complete classical training for the realist artist.
+Andrew Ameral Email: email@example.com Website: http://www.goldengateatelier.com Oakland, CA United States of America The Golden Gate Atelier offers a complete classical training for the realist artist.
 Students draw and paint the human figure from life using sight-size.
 In addition, they receive a thorough grounding in constructive drawing, anatomy, and perspective.
 The oil painting program is dedicated to craftsmanship and to the skillful use of materials and techniques.
 Students work in all genres: still life, landscape, portraiture, and figurative art.

 The Golden Gate Atelier challenges students to make meaningful images for our time and gives them the tools to do so.
 The visually-based anatomy and écorché program is one of the finest in the country.
 The composition program includes both decorative design and narrative painting.
 Art history and humanities courses introduce the great paintings and ideas of the Western tradition.
 Every graduate produces a diploma painting that is a culmination of his or her time at the atelier.
 As a result, graduates are well placed to succeed as professional artists.